IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 # Litecoin Knowledge Hub

 ## Project Overview
 The Litecoin RAG (Retrieval-Augmented Generation) Chatbot is an AI-powered conversational tool designed to serve the Litecoin community by providing real-time, accurate answers to a wide range of questions.
-Its core strength lies in retrieving information from a human-vetted, curated knowledge base managed by the Litecoin Foundation through Strapi CMS.
+Its core strength lies in retrieving information from a human-vetted, curated knowledge base managed by the Litecoin Foundation through Payload CMS.
 This ensures the information is not only accurate but also aligned with the Foundation's mission to combat misinformation and provide a single, trustworthy source for everything related to Litecoin.
 The chatbot aims to enhance user experience, foster greater adoption, and provide clear, reliable information about Litecoin's features, transaction management, development projects, and market insights.

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin's features, transactions, or market trends.

 ## Project Status
-The project has successfully completed the implementation of the core RAG pipeline, backend services, and the initial phases of Strapi CMS integration (Setup, Configuration, and API Integration).
+The project has successfully completed the implementation of the core RAG pipeline, backend services, and is now actively migrating from Strapi CMS to Payload CMS.
+The current focus is on setting up Payload, defining content schemas, and integrating it with the RAG pipeline.

-The project has successfully completed **Milestone 6: Strapi CMS Integration - Phase 3: Synchronization Testing**.
-All webhook events (`publish`, `update`, `unpublish`, `delete`) are now fully verified, ensuring robust, real-time data integrity between the CMS and the RAG pipeline.

 ## Key Features